OneMagicKey/Yolov8-ONNX-telegram-bot/README.md

 <img width="768" src="images/example.png">

-Telegram bot for object detection and instance segmentation using YOLOv5/YOLOv8 implemented on python + openCV DNN + ONNX.
+A telegram bot for object detection and instance segmentation using YOLOv5/YOLOv8, implemented in python + openCV DNN + ONNX.

-Additionally, the bot can be deployed on a [Render](https://render.com) cloud platform for free.
+Additionally, the bot can be deployed on the [Render](https://render.com) cloud platform for free.

 The webhook version of the running bot requires around 430MB of RAM and includes 2
 models: `yolov8n` and `yolov8n-seg`.
 The pooling version includes 4 models: `yolov5n`,